MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 4. Run the application.

+5. Use Migrations to update database schema.

+6. Run the application.

 #### Task 1: Connecting to a Microsoft SQL Server

 1. In the **Startup** class, in the **ConfigureServices** method, add a varible named **connectionString** of type **string**, with the value of **"Server=(localdb)\\MSSQLLocalDB;Database=BakeriesDb;Trusted_Connection=True;MultipleActiveResultSets=true";**.